LucianoTheWindowsFan/pal-rs/crates/openfx-plugin/README.md

 OpenFX doesn't specify the color space that effects should operate in.
 Some editing software (e.g. Natron) performs all effect processing in linear space, whereas other software (e.g. Resolve) seems to do it in sRGB space.

-ntsc-rs expects its input to be in sRGB space.
+pal-rs expects its input to be in sRGB space.
 If it isn't, the output will appear incorrect--dark areas of the image will appear to "glow" and become oversaturated.

 Long story short:
-- If you use ntsc-rs and notice that dark, desaturated areas of the image become brighter and more saturated, while the rest of the image appears more washed-out, check the "Apply sRGB Gamma" box at the bottom of the effect controls.
+- If you use pal-rs and notice that dark, desaturated areas of the image become brighter and more saturated, while the rest of the image appears more washed-out, check the "Apply sRGB Gamma" box at the bottom of the effect controls.
-- If you use ntsc-rs and notice that dark areas of the image become even darker and blown-out, *un*check the "Apply sRGB Gamma" box at the bottom of the effect controls.
+- If you use pal-rs and notice that dark areas of the image become even darker and blown-out, *un*check the "Apply sRGB Gamma" box at the bottom of the effect controls.